Travel Business in London. Make money for visiting Hyde Park.

 Hyde Park

-Click here to see a larger image of the Italian Fountains at Hyde Park London
+Click here to see a larger image of the Italian Fountains found at Hyde Park London

-Perhaps most famous for the Speaker's Corner, where citizens stand atop a soapbox and shout their views to the crowd, there's much more to see and do in and around London's Hyde Park, thought of by many as be London's "Central Park", than listen to political opinions.
+Perhaps most famous for the Speaker's Corner, where citizens stand atop a soapbox and shout their views to the crowd, there's much more on a London sightseeing trip to see and do in and around London's Hyde Park, thought of by many as be London's "Central Park", than listen to political opinions.

-The land forming the park was first acquired by Henry VIIIThe Autobiography of Henry VIII: With Notes by His Fool, Will Somers from the monks of Westminster Abbey in 1536.
-While Henry himself mainly used the park for deer hunting, the horseback riding done their today is strictly not for sport.
+King Henry VIIIThe land forming the park was first acquired by Henry VIIIThe Autobiography of Henry VIII: With Notes by His Fool, Will Somers from the monks of Westminster Abbey in 1536.
+While Henry himself mainly used the park for deer hunting, the horseback riding done there today is strictly not for sport.

-Casual and relaxing places of leisure, the trails are abundant but riders must bring their own horses.
-Visitors can often see the Royal Horse Artillery riding on horseback through the park early in the morning.
+Casual and relaxing places of leisure, the riding trails are abundant but riders must bring their own horses.
+Visitors to Hyde Park can often see the Royal Horse Artillery riding on horseback through the park early in the morning.

 First made accessible to the public by King James I in the early 17th century, the park is split by the Serpentine, a river which has been dammed to make an artificial lake.
 The idea was originated by the wife of King George II, who was an avid gardener and apparently open to his queen's thoughts on the subject.
 Boat rides on the lake remain a popular activity.